-137. I was too frightened to tell any of the staff what was happening to me.
-If the other boys a hold over me.
+137. I was too frightened to tell any of the staff what was happening to me. www had a hold over me.
 He told me that if I told anybody he would tell all the other boys what was happening.
-If told me that he would tell everybody that I was someone who dished out wanks and gobbles.
+Www told me that he would tell everybody that I was someone who dished out wanks and gobbles.
 If other people had heard that then they would have wanted to do the same to them.
 I was frightened.
 I would have been slagged by the other boys.
 I didn't want anyone knowing what was happening.